 What sets your invention apart from previous creations, in terms of its feature, its method or its functionality?

-Logitech’s Gyration (air mouse is one of the few products similar to Orb but it is not a 3D mouse but an Inertial mouse.
+Logitech’s Gyration (air mouse is one of the few products similar to Orb, but it is not a 3D mouse.
+Logitech’s Gyration is but an Inertial mouse.
 An inertial mouse is a mouse that using a Inertial Measurement unit (IMU) which is also what Orb is using.
-However, the product does not have the 6 axis of freedom that Orb has and only has 2 axis.
-This is mainly because of the difficulties in programming that result from giving it 6 axis and there would be too much random noise in the reading.
+However, Logitech’s Gyration does not have the 6 axis of freedom that Orb has.
+Logitech’s Gyration has only has 2 axis of freedom.
+This is mainly because of the difficulties in programming that result from giving it 6 axes and there would be too much random noise in the reading.
 However, we have implemented a programming solution to that problem.

-It is also NOT geared towards gamers, does not have the ability to switch between 2D and 3D modes, has no multi-uses and is overall a presentation style mouse.
+It Logitech’s Gyration is also NOT geared towards gamers, does not have the ability to switch between 2D and 3D modes, has no multi-uses, and is overall a presentation style mouse.
 This also applies to other inertial mice which are scarcely spread across the mouse market.
-Therefore, I believe there is no alternative product that can effectively fulfil the role of Orb without having some form of disadvantage to the gamer.
+Therefore, I believe there is no alternative product that can effectively fulfil the role of Orb without having some forms of disadvantages to the gamer.

 Other points or aspects that you would like to highlight, if any.